 One of the most jubilant promises in the Bible is that this state of affairs will not continue forever

 India is also a land of many religions.
 Thus, people often also look to religious people for a solution to their misery.
 Unfortunately, this is often in vain.
 Religious people from every religion and denomination have also built their own “empires”.
 I well remember seeing the wife of a well-known Christian preacher beat a servant girl till she bled in her mouth.
 But on Sunday, she stood before the assembly, smiling in her “saintliness”.
-Will not God require this of her?

 The day of liberation is coming